Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Our Method

 where $\lambda$ balances fine-grained and group-level sparsity.
 The first term enforces element-wise pruning for compactness, while the second term encourages group-level disjointness, with each group $b$ corresponding to a rank column in the LoRA adapter $B_t$.
 This structured sparsity enhances interpretability by identifying which low-rank components are activated for each task and by isolating task-specific subspaces in the shared parameter space.

 Finally, the mask is optimized jointly with arbitration through the composite objective:

 where $\mathcal{L}_{\text{sup}}$ denotes the supervised loss (e.g., cross-entropy) on the current task, which anchors the optimization to ground-truth labels to avoid drifting toward purely self-consistent representations.
 The optimization proceeds until convergence, after which the resulting masked adapter $A_t(M_t \odot B_t)$ is merged into the running model $\theta_{\text{prev}}$ (Line~21).
-Given that $A_t$ acts as a near-isometry, the interference between two task updates $\Delta W_s$ and $\Delta W_t$ can be approximated by their coefficient overlap $\langle M_s\!\odot\!B_s,\; M_t\!\odot\!B_t\rangle$.
-By minimizing shared support, the learned masks explicitly control this overlap, thereby reducing cross-domain interference and bounding forgetting.
+The masks $M_t$ ensure that even within those slices, the updates only fire on a few specific coordinates.
+This reduces the cross-talk in the entry-wise summation during merging.

-\noul{Remarks.} Confidence-driven knowledge arbitration clamps functional drift where the old model is reliable and constrains structural interference via the sparse mask, providing safeguards for stable and interpretable knowledge retention.
+\noul{Remarks.} Confidence-driven knowledge arbitration clamps functional drift where the old model is reliable and constrains structural interference via the sparse mask, providing safeguards for stable and interpretable \emph{knowledge retention}.
 Meanwhile, it guarantees plasticity on new data by releasing these constraints when the old model is uncertain, enabling effective adaptation to novel concepts.
 Formally, the expected predictive drift on the current distribution $\mathcal{D}_t$ satisfies

-complementing the earlier forgetting bound, where $C>0$ is a model-specific constant reflecting sensitivity to drift, and $E_t$ is specifically induced by the conditioned merging in $\mathcal{L}_{\text{merge}}$ and the ground-truth-anchored supervised loss $\mathcal{L}_{\text{sup}}$.
-This dual perspective establishes a bounded yet adaptive learning dynamic, ensuring stability under confident predictions and guaranteed plasticity on new data.
+where $C>0$ is a model-specific constant reflecting sensitivity to drift, complementing the earlier forgetting bound to illustrate control over \emph{knowledge adaptation}.